yilundu/yilundu.github.io/_posts/2017-09-05-A3C and Policy Bot on Generals.io.md

         torch.nn.utils.clip_grad_norm(model.parameters(), args.max_grad_norm)
 ```

-Where terms in the loss function are explained in above post.
+where terms in the loss function are explained in above post.
 We add an additional term to the loss function to penalize predictions from invalid moves.
 The code for A3C is based off the code found [here](https://github.com/ikostrikov/pytorch-a3c)

-In addition, we wish train multiple of these networks seperately.
+In addition, we wish to train multiple of these networks seperately.
 To do this, we use the Hogwild algorithm, where parameters are updated asynchronouses from multiple different actor critic models through race conditions.
 Pytorch supports Hogwild training by sharing the state.

 This can be done by
 ```python